 Understanding Your Safety-Certifiable COTS Options: A Closer Look at the Subsystem Level

-In a recent white paper, “Accelerate Time-To-Market With Safety-Certifiable Airborne Electronics Hardware”, we examined the processes vendors follow to produce safety certifiable airborne electronics hardware (AEH) designed and tested to DO-254, DO- 160 and VITA 47 standards.
-Understanding these processes is critical in appreciating the reduction in risk, cost and time to market that safety-certifiable COTS modules provide, especially to companies that have little or no experience with the arduous certification process.
+In the white paper, “Accelerate Time-To-Market With Safety-Certifiable Airborne Electronics Hardware”, we examined the processes vendors follow to produce safety certifiable airborne electronics hardware (AEH) designed and tested to DO-254, DO- 160, and VITA 47 standards.
+Understanding these processes is critical in appreciating the reduction in risk, cost, and time to market that safety-certifiable COTS modules provide, especially to companies that have little or no experience with the arduous certification process.

 Figure 1: Examining the COTS components in a safety-certifiable system

 This white paper will examine today’s safety-certifiable COTS offerings, from the design process to real-world examples of systems and applications, to provide a better understanding of what to look for when assessing and comparing safety-certifiable modules and their manufacturers.

 Login and download the white paper to learn more.